SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Method

-In this work, we replace standard classification-based discriminator with the U-net based discriminator~\cite{ronneberger2015u}.
-The U-net is an encoder-decoder-based architecture that consists of a network of convolutional layers, skip connections for semantic segmentation.
+In this work, we replace the standard classification discriminator with the U-net based discriminator.
+The U-net is an encoder-decoder architecture that consists of a network of convolutional layers, and skip connections for semantic segmentation~\cite{10018569,10.3389/fenvs.2022.996513,9810920}.
 It was initially proposed for biomedical image segmentation, which achieved precise segmentation results with few training images.
-Further, it demonstrates good results in other applications, including ArcGIS~\cite{chen2020mapping}, remote sensing~\cite{tran2019robust}, and others.
+Further, it demonstrates good results in other applications, including geo-sciences~\cite{chen2020mapping}, remote sensing~\cite{tran2019robust}, and others.
 Its architecture (see Figure~\ref{unet}) is symmetric and consists of two paths, an Encoder that extracts spatial features from the input image (downscaling process), and a Decoder that constructs the segmentation map from the extracted feature maps (upscaling process).
+The use of U-net architecture in the proposed model adds major advantages: 1) it enables simultaneous use of the global location and context while predicting masks; 2) it retains the full context of the input images, which is a significant advantage over patch segmentation approaches \cite{9053405}.

-We use the encoder part of the U-net as the standard classification-based discriminator that performs the binary decision on real/fake composite images.
-And the decoder part of the U-net architecture is utilized by the self-supervised task to give per-pixel feedback of the synthesized images with the help of pseudo labels.
-This allows the discriminator to learn both relevant local and global differences between real/fake images.
+We use the encoder part of the U-net as the standard classification discriminator that performs the binary decision on real/fake composite images.
+And the decoder part of the U-net architecture is utilized by the self-supervised task to give per-pixel feedback on the synthesized images with the help of pseudo labels.
+This allows the discriminator to learn relevant local and global differences between real/fake images.